jcazevedo/jcazevedo.net/projects.md

 [Solutions to LeetCode problems](https://github.com/jcazevedo/leetcode/) (2016 --)

 : [LeetCode][leetcode] is an online platform providing coding and algorithmic problems.
-Every now and then and solve problems there.
+Every now and then I solve problems there.

 [MoultingYAML](https://github.com/jcazevedo/moultingyaml) (2015 -- )